Tech-Educators/challenges/teaching-assistant/README.md

 ## Challenges

-These challenges are all designed to be completed within 20mins each

 ### Code Review Questionnaire #1 [20mins]

 We are asking you to review the Lab Outline, see what the student has achieved